njr3/agri-rag/README.md

 problems that most RAG demos treat as solved by default.

-This project treats them as two problems, evaluates them separately, and is honest about where the second one — not hallucinating — is genuinely hard to measure well with the tools available here.
+This project treats them as two problems, evaluates them separately, and is honest about where the second one , not hallucinating, is genuinely hard to measure well with the tools available here.

 ## What's actually being tested

 Two things, kept apart deliberately:

-**Retrieval quality** — does the right passage get surfaced for a given question.
+**Retrieval quality**  does the right passage get surfaced for a given question.
 Measured with precision@k, recall@k, and mean reciprocal rank against a small labeled eval set, comparing three retrieval strategies head to head: BM25 (sparse/lexical), an LSA-based dense retriever (TF-IDF followed by truncated SVD, then cosine similarity), and a hybrid of the two combined with reciprocal rank fusion.

-**Faithfulness** — given what was retrieved, does the generated answer stick to it, or does it add things the source material doesn't support.
+**Faithfulness** , given what was retrieved, does the generated answer stick to it, or does it add things the source material doesn't support.
 Measured by decomposing the answer into sentences and checking each one's similarity against the retrieved context, with an extractive